vjlab/resources/tutorial-m3-quickstart.md

  - #SBATCH --time=0-02:00:00 - Run time requested: 2h.
  - #SBATCH --ntasks=1... - Request only one node.
 Don't worry if you don't know what this means.
  - #SBATCH --mail-user=<your_email>... - Request SLURM to send you an email when the job is completed, or terminated with an error.

+## 2. Job Submission to M3
+Open your Terminal (assuming you're using a Mac), and in the command line, login using:

+`$ ssh <your_username>@m3.massive.org.au`

+You'll be prompted for your password, and then you're in.

 After logging onto M3, submit a script to the queue by entering, in the command line: